 When the move is to a smaller house, located miles away, the experience can be even more stressful.
 If you are thinking of moving to Kendal at Oberlin, we want to help you navigate the road to Oberlin, Ohio, with as much ease as possible.
 Consider this your roadmap to residency with us, and please allow ample time for an enjoyable journey.
-(Interesting note – the average time from inquiry to move-in is about 3 years.)
+(Interesting note – the average time from inquiry to move-in for cottages and apartments is about 3 years.)

 Kendal on Your Mind

 Whether “word of mouth” or another avenue has brought you to this juncture, we’re glad you are here!